gammamatrix/site-laravel/README.md

 - This uses a standard Laravel user with an incrementing ID.
 - To use a UUID for the primary key on the User model, use [site-playground](https://github.com/gammamatrix/site-playground) instead.

+Read more on using [Site: Laravel at the Read the Docs: Playground Documentation.](https://gammamatrix-playground.readthedocs.io/en/develop/applications/site-laravel.html)

 This package may be installed with `composer create-project`

 ```sh
 composer create-project gammamatrix/site-laravel site-example
 ```
+- **NOTE** A stable version needs to be released for `create-project`

 Installed Playground Packages